 Measuring innovation is difficult, but the Global Competitiveness Index (GCI) is a generally accepted proxy for a country's ability to nurture innovation.
-The last time Myanmar was included was 2015 and it was ranked 134 out of 140 for the specific innovation metrics.
-Myanmar is also not listed in the Global Innovation Index.
+The last time

+Myanmar was included was 2015 and it was ranked 134 out of 140 for the specific innovation metrics.
+Myanmar is also not listed in the Global Innovation Index5.

 Companies across Asia and Africa have demonstrated both their ability to innovate and bring change to challenging environments, and the lower-income market as an untapped resource.
-Not only can low income people in emerging markets afford to buy products and services, but innovative solutions can also solve social problems by creating and enabling inclusive, economic environments.
-The explosion of mobile money in Kenya via M-PESA, for example, has led to consistent innovations further engaging people in developing economies as key customers.
+Not only can people living in poverty afford to buy products and services, but innovative solutions can also solve social problems by creating and enabling inclusive, economic environments.
+The explosion of mobile money in Kenya via M-PESA, for example, has led to consistent innovations further engaging people in developing economies as key customers, often those living below the poverty line.